Dominic Cortina: Chicago Outfit career

 In the late 1940s, Cortina famously purchased a cigarette tax stamp machine and reported it stolen.
 Before it surfaced, millions of dollars in bogus tax stamps had been run off for the mob.

 In 1963, Cortina was among associates of the Chicago Outfit named at a United States Senate hearing.

 In 1970, Cortina was convicted of federal gambling charges for operating a gambling business across state lines.
 He was sentenced to three years in prison.
 The convictions of Cortina and four other alleged gangsters, including that of Jackie Cerone, were touted as a milestone in the FBI's effort to smash coast-to-coast betting rackets on sports.

 In 1982, an Illinois legislative investigating committee linked a bingo parlor on Chicago's Northwest Side to Cortina and another reputed syndicate gambling figure, William McGuire.

-By the mid-1980s, Cortina was operating a highly successful sports betting empire along with Chicago Outfit member Donald Angelini.
+By the mid-1980s, Cortina was operating a sports betting empire along with Chicago Outfit member Donald Angelini.

 In 1987, Cortina and Angelini were sent by Outfit head Joseph Ferriola to assume caretaker roles in Nevada, in the wake of the murder of Anthony Spilotro, who had overseen Chicago Outfit interests there.

 On June 22, 1989, Cortina was arrested at his home and charged with conspiring with six others to engage in loan sharking, robbery, insurance fraud, gambling and the illegal import of cars into this country from Europe.
 The indictment, which was unsealed in Miami, Florida, alleged that Cortina and others had conspired since 1982 to steal and defraud, using a North Miamoi Beach pawn shop as a cover for their activities.
 Cortina, who also had maintained a home in Naples, Florida, was accused in the indictment of racketeering conspiracy, plotting a home invasion in which an expensive diamond ring was taken, running a bookmaking operation and cheating the government out of payment of tens of thousands of dollars in customs duties on so-called "grey market" cars imported from West Germany.